 – An Architect’s Guide to Edge Storage

-As we ease into 2021, there are a few technology vectors that are dictating the conversation for IT architects.
+There are a few technology vectors that are dictating the conversation for IT architects.
 The dominant one is Kubernetes.
 Related, and quickly becoming “standard,” is the hybrid cloud.

 The challenges inherent in an architect’s role are only compounded when planning for the hybrid cloud.
 First, it is new and marketing has a tendency to outrun facts.
 Second, it is constantly evolving — which requires the architect to have a strong sense of what comes next.
 Third, organizations are changing and adapting to the trials and tribulations associated with a global pandemic.
 Finally, this is a long term planning exercise with short term deliverables — one thing we know for sure is that the modern enterprise will not tolerate a technology vacuum.
 A vacuum, after all, is what launched the multicloud phenomena to start with.